-Following the effective time, Sandy Spring has agreed to cause the surviving corporation to maintain, for the benefit of all persons who were employees of WashingtonFirst and its subsidiaries immediately prior to the effective time whose employees of some set of the employee benefit plans and compensation opportunities that are substantially comparable in the aggregate to the employee benefit and compensation opportunities that are generally made available to similarly situated employees of Sandy Spring or its subsidiaries, provided that no continuing employee will be eligible to participate in any closed or frozen plan of Sandy Spring or its subsidiaries.
+Following the effective time, Sandy Spring has agreed to cause the surviving corporation to maintain, for the benefit of all persons who were employees of WashingtonFirst and its subsidiaries immediately prior to the effective time whose employment is not specifically terminated at or prior to the effective time (whom we refer to as continuing employees), employee benefit plans and compensation opportunities that are substantially comparable in the aggregate to the employee benefit and compensation opportunities that are generally made available to similarly situated employees of Sandy Spring or its subsidiaries, provided that no continuing employee will be eligible to participate in any closed or frozen plan of Sandy Spring or its subsidiaries.
 Any employee of WashingtonFirst or any of its subsidiaries immediately prior to the effective time whose employment is specifically terminated at or prior to the effective time of the first-step merger and their qualified beneficiaries will have the right to continued coverage under group health plans of Sandy Spring in accordance with the Consolidated Omnibus Budget Reconciliation Act.